offbynull/learn/Bioinformatics/input/input.md

  * `{bm} reading frame` - The different ways of dividing a DNA string into codons.
 Specifically, there are 6 different ways that a DNA string can be divided into codons:

     * You can start dividing at index 0, 1, or 2.
-    * You can divide either the string or the reverse complementing string (double-stranded DNA).
+    * You can divide either the DNA string itself or the reverse complementing DNA string.

    For example, given the the string ATGTTCCATTAA, the the following codon division are possible: